 5. JM Walkingtour — Bologna Free Walking Tour

 Donation-based tours where proceeds fund removal of architectural barriers for people with disabilities.
-Covers the Asinelli Tower, historic University, and the porticoes.
-Accessible to reduced-mobility visitors and family-friendly.
+Covers the Asinelli Tower, the historic University, and the porticoes.
+Accessible for reduced-mobility visitors and family-friendly.
 Meeting points on their website.

 Discover more from Emilia Delizia